The 2014 expedition

 with a painful lack of closure: they do not know exactly how and where

 their loved ones died.
-If they could have such knowledge it might not eliminate
+The answers to these questions might not eliminate

 the pain of loss, but such knowledge can sometimes ease the emptiness and